wax-bear/lab-javascript-functions-and-arrays/README.md

 ### Bonus - Iteration #8.1: Product of diagonals

-Following the logic you've used in iteration #8, declare a function called `greatestProductOfDiagonals(matrix)`.
+Following the logic you have used in iteration #8, declare a function called `greatestProductOfDiagonals(matrix)`.
 It takes a matrix as a parameter and returns the greatest product of any four values layed out diagonally, in either direction.

 **Happy coding!** :heart: